-The Proposed Developments are examples of a number of Total Not Spot ('TNS') locations where there is 'limited or no local population' likely to benefit4; the additional coverage would only extend into a very remote and uninhabited glen.
-It follows that the Proposed Developments are in breach of Policy 24(d) which states that development proposals that deliver new connectivity will be supported where there are benefits of this connectivity for communities and the local economy.
+The Proposed Development is an example of a number of Total Not Spot ('TNS') locations where there is 'limited or no local population' likely to benefit4; the additional coverage would only extend into a very remote and uninhabited glen.
+It follows that the Proposed Development is in breach of Policy 24(d) which states that development proposals that deliver new connectivity will be supported where there are benefits of this connectivity for communities and the local economy.

-In absence of a community benefit, coverage in very remote and wild TNS has been justified on the basis that it will benefit recreational users of the area.
-We do not believe that the significant impacts of the Proposed Developments would be outweighed by the potential benefits for recreational users.
+In absence of a community benefit, the need for coverage in very remote and wild TNS has been on the basis that it will benefit recreational users of the area.
+We do not believe that the significant impacts of the Proposed Development would be outweighed by the potential benefits for recreational users.
 We are supported in this view by several organisations representing recreational users who are part of a coalition of organisations that believe the current approach to the SRN will seriously damage wild places and fail to provide benefits5.
-From our understanding of peoples' enjoyment of
+From our understanding of peoples' enjoyment of wild places, the introduction of digital infrastructure, and any associated development such as access tracks, destroys an aspect of the wild quality that recreational users seek out by venturing to Wild Land Areas in the first place.